-In fact, PFCLA has a 53.1% live birth rate per embryo transfer, which is 40% higher than the average U.S. IVF clinic.
+In fact, PFCLA has a 40% higher success rate per embryo transfer than the average U.S. IVF clinic¹.
 Please note that this rate is based on available data at the time of publication, and may vary.

 Understand your fertility clinic’s IVF success rates

 At PFCLA, we pride ourselves on successfully helping patients for whom other fertility paths were ineffective and do not turn away difficult cases to inflate our success rates.

 There are a number of factors that can influence a patient’s chances of success with in vitro fertilization (IVF).